RedHatInsights/yggdrasil/CONTRIBUTING.md

 ## MQTT broker

-An optional MQTT broker, should you wish to publish messages  locally.
+An MQTT broker, should you wish to publish messages locally.
 `mosquitto` is extremely easy to set up.

 ## HTTP server